 This is the best video showing how to make Nimbu Pani in an Indian way!

-4. Aam Panna / Aam Jhora (Indian Mango Mojito)
+4. Aam Panna/Aam Jhora (Mango Mojito)

 Most famous in the Northern part of India, this Indian-associate recipe is a summer-cooling beverage that everyone should try once.
 The word “Aam” means “mango” in the Hindi language, and it does tell a bit about the main ingredient for this drink.